Charley Tolar

 Charles Guy Tolar (September 5, 1937 – April 28, 2003) was an early American Football League (AFL) star who played his entire career with the Houston Oilers at fullback.
 He was known as the "Human Bowling Ball" for his running style and stocky build at 5 ft 6 in (1.68 m).
 He was typically known as "Charlie" Tolar, rather than Charley, though he was called both Charlie and Charley in the local Louisiana press.

 Early life

-Tolar and his twin sister were born on September 5, 1937, in Natchitoches, Louisiana.
+Tolar was born on September 5, 1937, in the Isle Brevelle community near Natchitoches, Louisiana.
 He lettered in football, baseball, basketball and track at Natchitoches High School.
 As a running back on the football team, he was named All-District and All-North Louisiana three consecutive years; and was named All-State twice.
 As a senior in 1954, he led the state in scoring with 130 points and ran for a state-record 1,897 yards and 23 touchdowns.